Commissioner Adam Krupp

 Krupp has extensive experience as a litigator in the private sector, where he practiced law in New York with Kasowitz, Benson, Torres & Friedman, LLP, after starting his career with White & Case, LLP.
 During his career in the private sector, Krupp represented clients in federal and state court actions in a broad range of complex commercial litigation matters, including securities, intellectual property, class action defense, antitrust, regulatory investigations, breach of contract, fraud, products liability, RICO, and white collar crime.
 He is licensed to practice law in Indiana, Georgia, New York, and Texas.

-Outside his duties as commissioner, Krupp volunteers with Special Olympics Indiana and as a member of the Board of Directors for the Boys and Girls Club of Zionsville.
+Outside his duties as commissioner, Krupp volunteers with Special Olympics Indiana, Make-A-Wish Foundation, and as a member of the Board of Directors for the Boys and Girls Club of Zionsville.
 He resides in Zionsville with his wife and two sons.